 - The surgeon makes incisions usually located either in the lower eyelid or inside the mouth to avoid any exterior scars.
 If this procedure is being performed in conjunction with other surgical work, the implants may be placed through the incisions required for the other procedure.

 - Through these incisions, the doctor will insert the synthetic silicone implant or natural donor tissues, such as bone grafts or excess fat taken from elsewhere on the body.
 The synthetic implants used are solid, yet also flexible, and are designed to enhance both the underlying bone structure and the soft tissues giving the cheeks their contours.

 - Once this material has been inserted into the cheeks and sculpted by the doctor into natural-looking contours, the incisions are closed with sutures.

 Injectable fillers such as Restylane, Radiesse and Scluptra, are also an option for cheek augmentation.
-Delivered through a syringe, they do not require incisions and are associated with a shorter recovery period, although they do not result in as substantial a change as that possible with implants or donor tissues.
+Delivered through a syringe, they do not require incisions and are associated with a shorter recovery period, although the results do not last as long as synthetic implants.